Developing Resilience Overcoming and Growing from Setbacks

 - Stay flexible with changes.

 The reality is that sometimes we are going to fail from time to time.
 Living means making mistakes and the need to grow from setbacks.
-We should not stop from seeking our dreams; even at the risk of failing.
-Resilient means staying strong, through the lessons so we can move to achieve better and bigger dreams.
+We should not stop seeking our dreams; even at the risk of failing.
+Resilient means staying strong, through the lessons so we can move to do better and bigger goals.
 The power to overcome setbacks will come from resilience.